okyeron/fates/install/norns/Norns_disk_image_install.md

 `Finish` and reboot (if not prompted).

+After these changes, 2 things may happen:

+1. You get a `SUPERCOLLIDER FAIL` error at the top of the screen.
+In this case use the norns menu to SLEEP (which shuts the pi down) and then when the led stops flashing, unplug and plug in power once more to restart.
+At which point you should see option 2 below.

-After these changes, Norns may start up with `NONE` listed at the top of the screen.
+2. You see `NONE` listed at the top of the screen.
 This is normal.
 Just go to SELECT > AWAKE to start the Awake script.

 ## Norns documentation